bnaegel/multivalued_component_tree/README.md

 ```bash
 dot -Tpdf mct_fig6.dot -o mct_fig6.pdf
 ```
-which produces a graphical representation of the tree in pdf format. or using any tiers software that can read dot files.
+which produces a graphical representation of the tree in pdf format or using any tiers software that can read dot files.

 <img src="figs/Fig6.png"  />

-(a) Top: the image.
+<b>(a) Top: the image.
 Bottom: set of 9 values. (b) Top: the co-occurrence matrix of the image.
-Bottom: the set is endowed with an adjacency. (c) Binary partition tree as a hierarchical order on an enriched set of values.
+Bottom: the set is endowed with an adjacency. (c) Binary partition tree as a hierarchical order on an enriched set of values.</b>

 <img src="figs/mct_fig6.png"  />

-The produced MCT using the proposed algorithm.
+<b>The produced MCT using the proposed algorithm.</b>

 Each node is described by:

 - l: the unique identifier of the node